-Radosav Jovanović, Obrad Babić, Vojin Tošić Division of Airports and Air Traffic Safety University of Belgrade - Faculty of Transport and Traffic Engineering Belgrade, Serbia
+Radosav Jovanović, Obrad Babić, Miloš Živanović, Vojin Tošić Division of Airports and Air Traffic Safety University of Belgrade - Faculty of Transport and Traffic Engineering Belgrade, Serbia Correspondence email: r.jovanovic@sf.bg.ac.rs

-Abstract- Driven by a number of uncertainties a considerable share of airspace users (AU) look for "last-minute" 4D route choice gains, and thus exercise a fairly late submission of flight plans.
-While orders of magnitude of such gains, from AUs' perspective, are in the range of tens or hundreds of euros per flight, such AUs' behaviour creates uncertainty which is difficult to manage cost-efficiently from the air navigation service providers' and network manager's perspective.
-Due to low traffic load predictability, ANS providers tend to declare more conservative sector capacities, which effectively means that additional sectors need to be open sooner (at lower traffic loads) than if predictability was better.
+Abstract- Driven by a number of uncertainties an appreciable share of airspace users (AU) look for "last-minute" 4D route choice gains, and thus exercise a fairly late submission of flight plans.
+Orders of magnitude of such gains, from AUs' perspective, are in the range of tens or hundreds of Euros per flight.
+However, such AU behaviour amplifies uncertainty imposed on air navigation service providers (ANSP) and network manager (NM), which is difficult to be managed cost-efficiently.
+Due to lower traffic load predictability, ANSPs tend to declare more conservative sector capacities, which effectively means that additional sectors need to be open sooner (at lower traffic loads) than if predictability was better.